Canadarm2's Cosmic Catches

 Canada's expertise in space robotics takes centre stage on the ISS whenever the Canadarm2 captures a visiting space vehicle.
 For over a decade, the heavy-lifting robotic arm played a critical role in the assembly of the ISS.
 With the orbiting outpost now completed, Canadarm2's role has changed significantly: the arm has shifted gears from building the ISS to supporting its maintenance.
 This includes helping to catch free-flying, cargo ships carrying everything from spare parts, to science experiments, to necessities for the crew living aboard the station.

-Since the retirement of the Space Shuttle, unpiloted resupply vehicles play a vital part in resupplying the Station.
-Whereas the Russian Progress ship and the European Space Agency's Jules Verne Automated Transfer Vehicle (ATV) are programmed to dock automatically to the ISS, all other ships are captured and docked by Canadarm2, including Japan's H-II Transfer Vehicle HTV and the two US Commercial Orbital Transportation Services vehicles, (Space X's Dragon and the upcoming Orbital Science's Cygnus).
+Unpiloted resupply vehicles play a vital part in resupplying the Station.
+Whereas Russia's Progress ship is programmed to dock automatically to the ISS, all other ships are captured and docked by Canadarm2, including Japan's H-II Transfer Vehicle (HTV) and the two US commercial vehicles, Space X's Dragon and Orbital Science's Cygnus.

 A high-flying rendezvous with the ISS